transentis/bptk_py/README.md

 ## Changelog

-### 1.0.0
+### 0.9.0
-* Removed dependency to JavaScript SD Compiler!
-We programmed a whole new transpiler XMILE --> Python in Python to obtain large performance increases and stability when working with XMILE models
+We removed the JavaScript SD Compiler and programmed a whole new transpiler XMILE --> Python in Python to obtain large performance increases and stability when working with XMILE models
+* Thanks to the new XMILE Transpiler, we added conversion for the following operators: SMTH1, TREND

 ### 0.8.9